zcag/goscript/README.md

 import (
 	"fmt" // You don't have to define stdlibs
 	"os"
-    "github.com/pkg/errors" // You have to expliciyly import ext libs )
+    "github.com/pkg/errors" // These deps are automatically installed )

 func main() {